Confidentiality and Disclosure

 - NMH Support workers (specialist tutors and mentors) to provide appropriate services..

 - DSA Assessment Centres and Funding bodies for the purposes of support.

 How do I give my consent to sharing information?

 You will be asked to sign some confidentiality statements when you register with us, where you can indicate the relevant parties you give consent for information to be shared with.

 What happens if I do not give my consent?

 It is your right to ask that information provided to the Disability Team and Wellbeing and Student Support is kept confidential, unless there is risk to self or others involved.
 However, if we cannot share information, it will make it harder for the University to make the adjustments required to facilitate your studies and your participation in university life.
 We will, however, make reasonable adjustments within the limits which the request for confidentiality imposes

 Should I disclose my disability to potential employers?

-Careers & Skills have produced a series of videos exploring the questions of whether to disclose a disability to a potential employer.
+The Student Opportunity team have produced a series of videos exploring the questions of whether to disclose a disability to a potential employer.